-Fulton County, NY is home to manufacturing and/or distributing operations for companies as diverse as U.S/. retailers Walmart and Target, Greek manufacturer FAGE Yogurt, Euphrates Cheese, French bottler C.G.
+Fulton County, NY is home to manufacturing and/or distributing operations for companies as diverse as U.S. retailers Walmart, Greek manufacturer FAGE Yogurt, Euphrates Cheese, French bottler C.G.
 Roxane, Spanish charcutier Pata Negra, and the global headquarters of medical device manufacturer Epimed International.

 The county currently has three shovel-ready business parks with readily available natural gas, electric, water, sewer, heavy-duty road network, direct wire to police and fire protection, close proximity to state-of-the-art landfill, and fiber optic telecommunications: